cznewt/robophery/docs/source/doc/arch/architecture.rst

 Ambient intelligence environments that are those that are sensitive and responsive to the presence of people.
 A typical example of ambient intelligence environment is a Home environment [1].
-Term Ambient intelligence as a vision of the future of consumer electronics, telecommunications and computing was originally developed by Eli Zelkha and his team at Palo Alto Ventures in the late 1990s.
-The time frame for this vision was set to 2010–2020.[1][2][3][4]
+Term Ambient intelligence as a vision of the future of consumer electronics and computing was originally pointed by Eli Zelkha at Palo Alto Ventures in the late 1990s.
+The time frame set for this vision was 2010–2020.[1][2][3][4]

 In an ambient intelligence world, devices work together to support people in their everyday life activities, tasks and rituals in a natural way that uses